RubixML/ML/docs/choosing-an-estimator.md

 | [SVR](regressors/svr.md) | High | | | | Continuous |

 ## Clusterers
 Clusterers are unsupervised learners that predict an integer-valued cluster number such as `0`, `1`, `...`, `n`.
 They are similar to classifiers, however since they lack a supervised training signal, they cannot be used to recognize or describe samples.
 Instead, clusterers differentiate and group samples using only the samples in a dataset.
-Clusterers that implement the [Probabilistic](probabilistic.md) interface can also output the probabilities that a sample belongs to a particular cluster.

 | Clusterer | Flexibility | [Proba](probabilistic.md) | [Online](online.md) | [Verbose](verbose.md) | Data Compatibility |
 |---|---|---|---|---|---|